What is domestic relations mediation?

 What if we have a restraining order or a no contact order between us?

 If you have a restraining order related to domestic violence, you can mediate if the period of time when the respondent can contest the restraining order has passed.

 If you have a no-contact order in a criminal case, you must get permission from the probation officer or judge that has the authority to allow contact for the purpose of mediation.

 In either case, you may use mediation to negotiate custody and parenting time.
 You may not use it to negotiate the restrictions around contact between you and the other parent.

 Many of the parents that come to mediation, reach agreement on some or all of the issues between them.
 Many parents report that mediation gave them a chance to understand the other parent’s position and concerns, even when they did not agree.

 Research shows that parents that mediate have less conflict and return to court less in the future, even when the did not reach agreement in mediation.

 Mediation is not a substitute for legal advice or representation.
 FCS encourages all parents to get advice from a lawyer if possible.
 We also recognize that many parents in domestic relations cases are representing themselves because they cannot afford a lawyer or do not choose to retain a lawyer.
 There are some low cost legal resources available in Multnomah County.

 Some parents only need one session.
 Some need more.
 It depends on the number and complexity of the issues the parents want to resolve.
 FCS will provide mediation appointments for as long as both parents need them and are still using the time to work on resolving custody and parenting time issues.

-Can I bring another person to the appointment?
+Can another person attend the appointment?